FOSTER: Feature Boosting and Compression for Class-Incremental Learning: Experiments

-\textbf{Effect of Number of Exemplars.} In Fig.~\ref{fig:exemplar}, We gradually increase the number of exemplars from 5 to 200 and record the performance of the model on cifar100 B50 with 5 steps.
+\textbf{Effect of Number of Exemplars.} In Fig.~\ref{fig:exemplar}, We gradually increase the number of exemplars from 5 to 200 and record the performance of the model on CIFAR-100 B50 with 5 steps.
 The accuracy in the last step increases from 53.53\% to 71.4\% as the number of exemplars for every class changes from 5 to 200.
-From the results, we can see that with the increase of the number of exemplars, the accuracy of the last stage of the model gradually improves, indicating that our model can make full use of more exemplars to improve performance.
+From the results, we can see that with the increase in the number of exemplars, the accuracy of the last stage of the model gradually improves, indicating that our model can make full use of more exemplars to improve performance.
 In addition, notice that our model achieves more than 60\% accuracy in the last round, even when there are only 10 exemplars for each class, surpassing most state-of-the-art methods using 20 exemplars shown in Fig.~\ref{fig:cifar_inc3}.
-This indicates that our approach is more effective and robust; it can still overcome forgetting even if the number of exemplars is small.
+This indicates that FOSTER is more effective and robust; it can overcome forgetting even with fewer exemplars.

+\textbf{Visualization of Grad-CAM.} We visualize the grad-CAM before and after feature boosting.
+As shown in Fig.~\ref{fig:gradcam}~(left), the freeze CNN only focuses on the head of the birds, ignoring the rest of their bodies, while the new CNN learns that the whole body is important for classification, which is consistent with our claim in Sec.~\ref{sec:intro}.
+Similarly, the middle and right figures show that the new CNN also discovers some essential but ignored patterns of the mailbox and the dog.